Scott’s ‘Any Trail, Any Time’ promise is a bold one to bandy about, but, with the right setup, the Genius is impressive!

 Cornering: So this is where the low BB and generous reach numbers put you into a good posture to nail turns.
 Couple all of that with some super supple suspension, great traction and – “voilà!” – you are dropping your mates.
 I especially liked the super agile feel of the bike in corkscrew sections, where you are hopping from left turn to right turn and back again.
 The bike is intuitive and does exactly what you are wanting it to, with minimal body language.
 This is really the sign of a good bike – it becomes an extension of your body – and this is something I don’t feel with every bike I test.

-Technical ability: Without the external compression adjust on the shock you want to make sure you get your shock air pressure, tokens and rebound setup on point.
+Technical ability: Without the external compression adjust on the shock you want to make sure you get your shock air pressure, tokens and rebound setup just right.
 I was slamming pedals a bit through some technical sections until I got things dialed in.
-Given the choice, I would
+With chainstays under 440mm they are firmly in the ‘play / agile’ range and it’s noticeable through the technical stuff, in corners and when jumping.

-Climbing: Yea – let’s talk about this.
-The Genius climbs incredibly well.
-On smooth transitions using the full lockout mode the bike moves swiftly.
-The lockout is pretty much all on, full, it’s like riding a big rubber fully rigid bike.
+Climbing: On smooth transitions using the full lockout mode the bike moves swiftly.
+When locked out, the bike is pretty much a hardtail, delivering great efficiency.
 In the 110mm rear mode – or what Scott

 BIKE: @thehangerbikeco | IMAGES: @waynereiche | Learn more